-How can you learn how to spell these words without the danger of a misspell?
+How can you learn how to spell these words without the danger of a misspelling?

-However, a spell checker will clue you in to missed accents, so there might be some value in it, but it would be best to apply yourself to learning correct spelling of tricky words without that safety net.
+However, a spell checker will clue you into missed accents, so there might be some value in it, but it would be best to apply yourself to learning the correct spelling of tricky words without that safety net.